The Book of Ruth: Faithfulness, Loyalty, and Humility

-Part One of this series observed the first chapter of the book of Ruth and set the stage for this pictorial story of redemption by depicting Naomi, a covenant daughter of Abraham reduced to nothing in a foreign pagan land attempting to get back home.
-She is joined by a faithful and loyal companion, namely Ruth the Moabitess, who refuses to leave her side and is committed to following Naomi's God.
+Earlier in the story of Ruth, a stage was set for this pictorial story of redemption.
+Naomi, Ruth's mother-in-law, is depicted as a covenant daughter of Abraham, reduced to nothing in a foreign pagan land attempting to get back home.
+She is joined by a faithful and loyal companion, namely, Ruth the Moabitess, who refuses to leave Naomi's side and is committed to following Naomi's God.

-Part Two will introduce Boaz the archetype of Christ the wealthy landowner who comes to sweep us off our feet with His sacrificial love.
-Ruth's qualities and character displayed in her speech and actions play a critical role in the reception of this divine miracle of love.
+This lesson will introduce Boaz, the archetype of Christ, the wealthy landowner who comes to sweep Ruth off of her feet with His sacrificial love upon their return to Naomi's homeland.
+Ruth's qualities and character displayed in her speech and actions will play a critical role in the reception of this divine miracle of love.